 With the new Casio G-Shock G-Aviation Ana-Digi (Ref.
 GW3500B-1A) watch, the Japanese electronics maker has just updated its G-Aviation series of analogue-digital quartz timepieces with a new model that seems to offer an even more contrasting color scheme, while delivering the same extensive list of functions.

-Powered by the same Caliber 5064 quartz movement as the previous iterations of the watch, the new GW3500B-1A offers the usual set of useful functions, those including self-adjusting of hands in order to avoid misalignment with hour markers due to shocks and such; synchronization with atomic clocks all over the world, 1/1000th of a second chronograph; GMT indication and electronic alarm for frequent travelers; stop-watch and, well, if you name a function, it will possibly be there in the list.
+Powered by the same Caliber 5064 quartz movement as the previous iterations of the watch, the new GW3500B-1A offers the usual set of useful functions, those including self-adjusting of hands in order to avoid misalignment with hour markers due to shocks and such; synchronization with atomic clocks all over the world; an ultra-precise 1/1000th of a second chronograph; GMT indication and electronic alarm for frequent travelers; stop-watch and, well, if you name a function, it will possibly be there in the list.

 What is new here is a slightly reworked, even more rugged case and a high-contrast black and yellow color scheme, which makes the watch even more remarkable on a wrist.

 As usual for the G-Shock line, the black resin-clad body of the watch is predictably huge measuring 49 millimeters in diameter, more than 50 millimeters from lug to lug, and more than 15.5 millimeters mineral top to solid bottom.
 What is unusual, is the weight of this thing: according to official specs, the watch tips the scales at approximately 180 grams.
 Well, I don’t know, maybe it is just some mistake, I’ll hold my judgement till one of these interesting specimen comes to my wrist and I’ll be able to write a more thorough hands-on review following up this “initial impression” kind of job.

 As you can see, the dial of the new G-Shock features a pair of back-lit LCD displays and a pair of sub-dials.
 The sub-dial at 9 o’clock displays current mode of the watch and the sub-dial at 3 o’clock shows time in the second time zone.